adafruit/Bluefruit_LE_Connect_Android/README.md

-Bluefruit LE Connect for Android
+Bluefruit LE Connect for Android - DEPRECATED
 ================================

-For the latest version of this app go to - https://github.com/adafruit/Bluefruit_LE_Connect_Android_v2
+This repository is no longer supported or maintained - for the latest version of this app go to - https://github.com/adafruit/Bluefruit_LE_Connect_Android_v2

 Android port of Adafruit's Bluefruit LE Connect app for iOS.